-Unfortunately, there are no specific studies that explore the effect of CBD tea on anxiety levels and a sense of calm.
-At the moment, what we do have is research on the anxiolytic effect of CBD extract mentioned previously and numerous personal testimonials.
+Unfortunately, there are no specific studies that explore CBD tea’s effect on anxiety levels and a sense of calm.
+At the moment, what we do have are numerous personal testimonials.

 There are many different types of CBD tea.
-Some providers offer hemp leaves tea, which is probably the most natural way you can get CBD tea.
+Some providers offer hemp leaves tea, which is probably the most natural way to get CBD tea.
 However, this kind of CBD tea comes with an earthly, bitterish flavor that not all would appreciate.
-On the other hand, there are many natural teas, like green, black or ginger tea infused with CBD, which successfully neutralizes the strong taste of natural CBD.
+On the other hand, there are many natural teas, like green, black, or ginger tea infused with CBD, which successfully neutralizes natural CBD’s strong taste.

 When it comes to the calming and anxiolytic effect of CBD oil, it very much depends on the dosing.
 CBD tea providers offer different concentrations of CBD per dose.
 It is mostly in the range from 10mg to 30mg per dose.
 Also, you can brew your own CBD tea by mixing a favorite tea with CBD oil.
-Doing that you can modify the concentration of CBD as you see fit.
+By doing that, you can modify the concentration of CBD as you see fit.

 Build Your Way Up

 Whichever way you choose, if beginner, always start with a lower concentration of CBD and then build your way up until you find your sweet dose.

 Some people like to split the daily dose into two, taking one in the morning and the other in the evening.
 You might consider first trying CBD tea in the evening after finishing all your work.
 In that way, you can explore the effect of CBD tea in a more familiar setting.
 Also, consider that your mind might be more susceptible to CBD at the end of the day due to the lower energy levels.